 The MARC Family

 Thanks to those hard-headed pioneers of 1992, MARC membership now sports chapters outside California as well as several members outside the United States.
 The international scope of MARC membership hasn’t changed the orientation of its members.

 Of course, just like society at large, MARC members come in all shapes and sizes, from all walks of life.
 Meetings feature some adults masquerading as “big kids” and some “not so big kids” as well as some genuine “young people” who also enjoy the MARC family.

 Want to witness the friendship and caring of MARC?
-Come to any monthly meeting and simply introduce yourself.
+Come to a meeting and simply introduce yourself.
 Don’t have a motorcycle or an amateur license?
 It’s OK!
 We have support vehicles on the routes and need net control operators.
 We can also dispatch by cell phone.
 It all works.

 MARC meetings are always friendly, normally held where really great-tasting food is available, with lots of really interesting, down-to-earth people who just want to “give something back” to those looking for a solution.

 We believe membership in MARC is like no other organization you are associated or affiliated with.
 Each one of our meetings is like a “grand homecoming” where you meet old friends, meet new friends, and just have a good time.